 Throughout his career, Lee earned a reputation as an outstanding practitioner of the law based on his sound judgment, abilities in the courtroom, and thorough understanding of the Constitution.

 Today, Lee fights to preserve America's proud founding document in the United States Senate.
 He advocates efforts to support constitutionally limited government, fiscal responsibility, individual liberty, and economic prosperity.

 Lee is a member of the Judiciary Committee, and serves as Chairman of the Antitrust, Competition Policy and Consumer Rights Subcommittee protecting business competition and personal freedom.

 He also oversees issues critical to Utah as the Chairman of the Water and Power Subcommittee of the Energy and Natural Resources Committee.
-He serves on the Armed Services Committee and the Joint Economic Committee, as well.
+He serves on the Commerce Committee and the Joint Economic Committee, as well.